 - As written, I left this as a simple, classic hot chocolate recipe, though it’s certainly open to adding other flavors (including the spirited variety).
 Don’t miss the variations below for inspiration.

 - Chocolate.
-Once the chopped chocolate melts in the slow cooker, it creates a irresistibly luxurious texture and rich flavor.
-The chocolate flavor is important here, so make sure to use a high-quality variety.
+Once the chopped chocolate melts in the slow cooker, it creates an irresistibly luxurious texture and rich flavor.
+The chocolate flavor is important here, so make sure to use a high-quality variety (that means no crockpot hot chocolate with instant mix).

 - Cocoa Powder.
 The other half of our chocolate flavor duo.
 Making this crockpot hot chocolate with cocoa powder provides intensity.

 - Whole Milk + Half-and-Half.
-In order to achieve the most smooth and creamy hot chocolate texture, it’s important to use whole milk here.
+Yes, you can put milk in the crockpot.
+In order to achieve the most smooth and creamy texture, it’s important to make crockpot hot chocolate with milk, not water.
+I used whole milk.
 I also used half-and-half to keep things a little lighter than heavy cream while still tasting indulgent.

 - Sugar.
 Helps balance out any bitterness in the chocolate.